 What is an Ultra Short Throw (UST) Projector?

 An Ultra Throw Projector (aka UST) has a specially constructed lens assembly that allows images to be displayed from a very short distance, generally less than a foot away from the screen.
-This means instead of placing the projector far way behind the seating position, it sits close up below a screen without sacrificing image size.
+This means instead of placing the projector far way behind the seating position, it sits close up below a screen without sacrificing image size or screen geometry.
 UST projectors can project very large images without taking much more space than a large TV.
 They are also great for those that have small rooms.

 The key advantage of a UST projector with a screen is the substantial cost savings when compared to purchasing a flat panel TV sized above 85 inches.
 The next big advantage is the elimination of glare that plagues every glass panel.
 With the appropriate screen, a UST projector can create enjoyable big screen images, even in relatively bright rooms.